 Collagen isn’t the only ingredient in here that I love.
 I’m also obsessed with Tropical Traditions coconut cream concentrate, or coconut butter.
 It’s glyphosate free, traditionally harvest, sugar free, and super delicious!
 I also use their shredded coconut and coconut oil to help make these guys taste even better.

 Chocolate Coconut Collagen Protein Bites Recipe

-- 1 cup coconut cream concentrate/coconut butter
+- 1 cup coconut cream concentrate/coconut butter (softened, but not melted)

 - 3/4 cup shredded coconut + extra for garnish

 - 2 scoops collagen powder (or 4 tbsp)